Upcoming Classes:

-Beginner and Intermediate Birding Classes
+Beginner and Intermediate Birding Class

 Kevin O’Malley, a naturalist and birder, will teach birding basics to beginner and intermediate birders starting in March.

-Kevin has led education walks since 2004 and heads the South Sound Nature School.
+He has led education walks since 2004 and heads the South Sound Nature School.
 He will be assisted by Barbara Petersen, an avid birder who regularly leads field trips for the Rainier Audubon Society.

 No birding experience is necessary.
 Binoculars are recommended but not required.
 Classes will be limited to about 10 people.
 They will be geared towards adults but families are welcome.
-Children under 12 years are free but must be accompanied by an adult.
+Children under xx years are free but must be accompanied by an adult.

-Saturday, April 26th, 8 a.m., at Marymoor Park
+Saturday, August 30th at Marymoor Park

-Registration is required and closes on March 13th.
 Sorry, no refunds will be available.

 About Marymoor Park